Home

 Seen here, circa 1895, Mattie sits at far right with (clockwise) her brother Lawson and sisters Jennie Conley-Woodmency, Sadie Luckey and Allie Overholt.
 Mattie appears to be covering her midsection with her left arm, and may have been trying to hide a pregnancy from the camera.
 She already had given birth to nine children by this time, and may have been expecting their daughter Leah.

-To provide badly needed income for her family, Martha obtained a job as postmistress at Nicolay, succeeding Oliver F.M.
+To provide badly needed income for her family, Martha obtained employment as a federally appointed postmistress at Nicolay, succeeding Oliver F.M.
 Nicolay (for whom the post office was named).
 Her home functioned as the post office.
-(The post office is defunct today, though the log building building is thought to have been purchased in the 1990s by the Western Pennsylvania Conservancy.)
+The federal census enumeration of 1900 shows her occupation in this role.
+That year, she had seven mouths to feed in her residence, with her husband away in prison.

 When Richard was released from prison, he returned home, but was very sick, and may have had a stroke.
 They fought constantly.
-He left again and stayed away for 7 years, living in a shanty in Vanderbilt, PA.
-Needing funds to support their children. she tried to get half his pension.
-He battled her over this money, and sent letters to the US Pension Commissioner (seen at right) pleading his case.
-In one letter, he said that if anything ever happened to him, that his wife was never to receive his pension.
+He left again and stayed away for seven years, living in a shanty in Vanderbilt, PA.
+Needing funds to support their children.
+She tried to get half his pension.

 In June 1912, Richard's story book a bizarre twist.
 He came back home again, but soonafter disappeared.
 He was last seen at the train station in Ohiopyle and said by eyewitnesses to be en route to Brownsville, PA.
 No trace of him was ever found.
 He never claimed another pension check, or had the government send it to him anywhere else in the world.

 To try to find her husband, Martha diligently "wrote to the Morgues along the line of the B&O, from Ohio Pyle to Pittsburgh, at Vanderbilt, Uniontown, Brownsville, Monongahela City.
 West Newton I think, McKeesport," she said.
 "And I went myself to Pittsburgh to look over their records, going there [in the fall of 1916], and examined the pictures of the unidentified persons they had received for the year 1912."
-But none of the corpses was her husband, and she never knew for sure what had become of him.

 When son Richard found employment in Rockwood, Somerset County in April 1917, Martha and her younger children moved with him to Rockwood.
 Said Martha in 1921: "I have kept house here since and had Charlie with me all the time, though the other two stayed with me until they married, and both still live here in town."
 Among her neighbors in Rockwood were her cousins Daniel M. Younkin and Missouri Wingerd, who with her husband operated a grocery on Main Street.

 In 1920, a government investigator came to Rockwood and Nicolay to interview family members and friends at length to resolve the issue of Richard's unclaimed and accruing pension funds.
-The detailed transcripts, in the words of Martha and her siblings and children, are today in the National Archives in Washington, DC, with a copy in the Minerd-Miner-Minor Archives.
+The detailed transcripts, in the words of Martha and her siblings and children, are today in the National Archives in Washington, DC, with a copy in the Minerd.com Archives.

-A rare bird's eye view of Rockwood.
+A rare bird's eye view of bustling Rockwood

 Martha loved to attend family reunions of the Minerds (1920, 1924, 1927).
 Relatives and friends must have often asked her whether she had heard from her missing spouse.
 Seen here circa 1927, Martha (far left) poses at a reunion with (left to right) sister Jennie, brother Lawson and sisters Allie and Sadie.